Guidelines and Entry Forms - 2023

-The purpose of the VNLA/Green Works Industry Awards Program is to bring recognition to outstanding landscape design and installation.
-The objective of the program is to promote excellence and encourage greater public awareness of the aesthetic and environmental benefits of landscaping.
+The purpose of the Vermont Nursery & Landscape Association (VNLA) Industry Awards Program is to bring recognition to outstanding landscape design, installation, and maintenance.
+The objective of the program is to promote our membership by highlighting their excellence and encourage greater public awareness of the aesthetic and environmental benefits of landscaping.

 The Industry Awards Program is open to current VNLA members actively offering professional landscape services.
 Members may submit up to three projects per year.
 All installed landscapes or maintenance properties are eligible.
 In addition any specialty type projects related to horticulture will also be considered.
 There are no set categories and no project is too small or too large.
 Each project will be judged on its own merits.
 The judging criteria is listed below.

 ENTRY DEADLINE AND FEES

 Return completed entry forms with a $120 processing fee for each submission by Friday, January 12, 2024.
 Entries can be submitted electronically through Dropbox (contact the VNLA office) or by mailing your entry (postmark date of 1/12/24) to PO Box 92, N. Ferrisburgh, VT 05473.
 Contact the VNLA office with any questions.
 Projects that do not meet entry guidelines will be disqualified.